56th Annual Meeting

 he or she can introduce you.

-and to the point.
+to the point.
 Don’t ramble on.
 Remember there are others who

 wish to ask questions too.
-We all remember the guy who asks four straight questions
+We all remember the guy who asks

-the panelist’s first remark when this questioner ends is, “I can’t remember
+remark when this questioner ends is, “I can’t remember the

-to ask a question just to hear him or herself talk or repeat a
+ask a question just to hear him or herself talk or repeat a

 - Lastly, real colleagues support each other by attending